 Cosmetology 1600 hours

 Cosmetology Make-up 1845 hours

+Barbering 1500 hours

 Make-up 245 hours

 Instruction is in residence with facility occupancy level accommodating 300 students at any one time.

 California statute requires that a student who successfully completes a course of study be awarded an appropriate diploma or certificate verifying the fact.